Updated: Jun 25

-Social media is VERY good for marketing your business.
-The important thing to remember is once you start, just like email marketing, you shouldn't stop.
+That's a tricky question to answer.
+The short answer is yes, and the long answer is, maybe?
+It just depends.
+Social media is perfect for marketing your business.
+The critical thing to remember is once you start, just like email marketing, you shouldn't stop.

-I always suggest that social media posts and interactions should be done “in house” first because your followers are going to enjoy your posts and interactions best when you or someone within your organization does them.
+I suggest managing your company’s social media posts and interactions in-house first.
+Your followers will enjoy your posts and interactions best when you or someone within your organization does them.

-If that means that you or your manager only spends a little amount of time on social media, due to factors that cause you to not be able to (or want to) be on social media often, then that's OK... it's better than having your channels represent something it isn’t.
+If that means that you are only spending a small amount of your time on social media due to factors that cause you not to be able to (or want to) be on social media often, then that's OK, and it's better than having your channels put out posts that don’t make sense.

-But before I completely turn you off of hiring someone... let me continue as there is a place for such a job and a much needed one!
+But before I turn you off hiring someone outside your organization, let me continue as there is a place for such a job and a much-needed one!

 Have fun 50% of the time